Find campgrounds near and around Sedona, Arizona. Here are the Sedona campgrounds that campers love on The Dyrt.

-Sedona, Arizona’s awe-inspiring rock formations and sweeping red landscape possess a special power.
+There’s no doubt you’ll be humbled by awe-inspiring rock formations and sweeping red rock landscapes on a Sedona Camping excursion.
+This unique town in Arizona possesses a special power.
 Pitching a tent on the dusty surfaces of Sedona campgrounds brings you even closer.

 Whether or not you buy into the idea of healing energy, Sedona, Arizona is an undeniably special place.
-Even skeptics leave here feeling a little better than they came.
-How can you not with those stunning views?
+Even skeptics leave here feeling a little better than when they came.
+How can you not with these views?

-Here’s a look at a few awesome campground options in and around Sedona, Arizona.
+Here’s a look at a few awesome Sedona, Arizona Campgrounds to experience the unique power of this place:

-Arguably the most popular campground in Sedona, it comes as no surprise that it is also one of the most beautiful.
+Arguably the most popular Sedona campground, it comes as no surprise that it is also one of the most beautiful.
 The area provides a great base camp for hiking, swimming, bird watching and more.
 Each campsite has shade from nearby Ponderosa Pines.
 Due to its popularity, it is best to reserve a spot at Cave Springs in advance.

 If you are the type of camper that likes to be closer to civilization without ditching your group of friends, consider Chavez Crossing.
 It’s near golf courses and homes, and you’re not far from town so you can easily restock on s’more supplies and beer.
-The roads to Chavez Crossing are paved and you are centrally located not only to the town, but also to to nearby attractions.
+Thanks to the paved roads of Chavez Crossing, you’ll have no time reaching nearby sites and attractions.
 This Sedona site is for larger groups only.